 Choosing the right Hydrangea for your pot?

-You can plant any Hydrangea into a pot as mentioned above but there is a few Hydrangeas that seem to grow better in pots.
-Mop head Hydrangeas (probably the most popular hydrangea) even though there not a dwarf variety, many people have success with growing them in pots.
+You can plant any Hydrangea into a pot as mentioned above but there are a few Hydrangeas that seem to grow better in pots.
+Mop head Hydrangeas (probably the most popular hydrangea) even though they’re not a dwarf variety, many people have success with growing them in pots.

 There are two Hydrangeas that only grow to around 3ft (90cm) tall and are ideal for container growing and these are Hydrangea paniculata ‘Early Sensation’ which produces pink or blue flowers but sometimes start off white.
 The other variety of Hydrangea ‘Selma’, this is a mop head type Hydrangea which produces pink flowers from around October onward.